 There’s nothing more life-changing than being a new mom.
-It’s an amazing time period, sometimes referred to as the "baby bubble."
-After COVID-19, the word “bubble” has taken on a new meaning.
-Being a new parent is often far from perfect Instagram moments.
+It’s an amazing time period, sometimes referred to as the “baby bubble.”
+But being a new parent is often far from perfect Instagram moments.
 It can be a challenging time.
-The isolating factors of the pandemic have only made it more so.

 According to Statistics Canada, nearly one in four Canadian moms report struggling with post-partum depression (PPD) and anxiety.
-And since COVID-19, postpartum mental health visits for new moms increased by 30%.
+And during the pandemic, postpartum mental health visits for new moms increased by 30%.

-Are you a new mom experiencing symptoms consistent with anxiety or post-partum depression ?
+Are you a new mom experiencing symptoms consistent with anxiety or post-partum depression?
 You might be experiencing mood swings, sadness, irritability and fatigue.
-Many women also reported that attending appointments without their partner felt lonely.
-You’re not alone.
+If so, you’re not alone.

 According to the Centre for Addiction and Mental Health, PPD is more than just the “baby blues.”
 It is a more serious depression that lasts longer, and usually starts within the first month after childbirth.
 But new moms are still at risk throughout the entire first year.
 Here are some signs of PPD: